animarcus/MAPR/README.md

 ## Documentation

 Since I submitted this project as a high school graduation project, I wrote some documentation explaining how the engine works.
 It was originally written in french but I have translated in english too.
-Both PDFs can be found under [/documentation](./documentation/) ([/documentation](./documentation/mapr_en.pdf) and [/documentation](./documentation/mapr_fr.pdf))
+Both PDFs can be found under [/documentation/pdf](./documentation/pdf/) ([english version](./documentation/pdf/mapr_en.pdf) and [original french version](./documentation/pdf/mapr_fr.pdf))

 I had to write it for non tech-savy people so some of the explanations can seem rather basic.
 In the future, I am planning on rewriting better documentation with more code-oriented explanations.